Coder-Python/real-estate-price-prediction/README.md

 ## Description :

-The goal of this part is to give a way to the user to get some prediction with our model.
+The goal of this part is to give a way to the user to obtain a prediction with our model.

 For this part we will use :